Use FaceTime Links to share FaceTime calls with non-Apple users.

 Note: This is a beta feature and won’t be available generally until the public release of iOS 15 or macOS 12 later in fall 2021.

-How to Create a FaceTime Link
+How to Create a FaceTime Link from your iPhone

 FaceTime Links won’t just let non-Apple users connect to FaceTime calls, you can also use these to schedule FaceTime calls ahead of time.
 Open the FaceTime app and click the ‘Create link’ button.